ThomasBouche/meteole/README.md

 | Update Frequency | Every 3 hours        | Every 6 hours        |
 | Forecast Range   | Up to 51 hours       | Up to 114 hours      |

+*note : the date of the run cannot be more than 4 days in the past.
+In case, take care about the exeample following.*

 ```python
 from meteole import AromeForecast